 When the complete IoT system acts as a data generated source, the role of big data in IoT becomes essential, Big data analytics is an emerging tool for analyzing data created by connected-device in IoT which assist to take the lead to improve decision making.

-A large amount of data on a real-time basis and store that using multiple storage techniques can be handled under the Big data process.
+A large amount of data is collected on a real-time basis and stored, using multiple storage techniques like Microsoft Azure, can be handled under the Big data process.
 Following are steps that are considered for data processing:

 A massive amount of heterogeneous data is created by IoT connected devices which are stored in the big data system on a large scale.
 This IoT produced big data strongly depends on 3’V factors or characteristics of Big data that are volume, velocity, and variety.